-Programming an FPGA prior to debugging uses exactly the same steps as described in Programming the FPGA.
-After programming the device with the .bit file that contains the new ILA, VIO, and JTAG-to-AXI Master debug cores, the Hardware window now shows the debug cores with the RTL instance name shown in parenthesis, that were detected when scanning the device.
+Programming an FPGA or ACAP prior to debugging uses exactly the same steps as described in Programming the FPGA or ACAP.
+After programming the device with the .pdi file that contains the new ILA, VIO, and JTAG-to-AXI Master debug cores, the Hardware window now shows the debug cores with the RTL instance name shown in parenthesis, that were detected when scanning the device.

-Figure 93: Hardware Window Showing Debug Cores
+Figure 96: Hardware Window Showing Debug Cores